On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Abstract

 \section{Abstract}

-In this paper, we present a numerical strategy to check the strong stability (or GKS-stability) of one-step explicit totally upwind scheme in 1D with numerical boundary conditions.
-The underlying approximated continuous problem is a hyperbolic partial differential equation.
-Our approach is based on the Uniform Kreiss-Lopatinskii Condition, using linear algebra and complex analysis to count the number of zeros of the associated determinant.
+In this paper, we present a numerical strategy to check the strong stability (or GKS-stability) of one-step explicit totally upwind schemes in 1D with numerical boundary conditions.
+The underlying approximated continuous problem is the one-dimensional advection equation.
+The strong stability is studied using the Kreiss-Lopatinskii theory.
+We introduce a new tool, the intrinsic Kreiss-Lopatinskii determinant, which possesses remarkable regularity properties.
+By applying standard results of complex analysis, we are able to elate the strong stability of numerical schemes to the computation of a winding number, which is robust and cheap.
 The study is illustrated with the Beam-Warming scheme together with the simplified inverse Lax-Wendroff procedure at the boundary.

 { {\bf AMS classification:} 65M12, 65M06}